Contact Us

 Biography

 Sheila Bair has had a long and distinguished career in government, academia, and finance.
-She is widely respected for her expertise in financial regulation, consumer protection, student debt, and crypto currency oversight.
-Ms. Bair currently serves on a number of corporate and fintech boards while advocating for sensible policies that promote financial system stability and responsible lending practices.
+She is widely respected for her expertise in financial regulation, consumer protection, student debt, and cryptocurrency oversight.
+Ms. Bair currently serves on several corporate and fintech advisory boards while advocating for sensible policies that promote financial system stability and responsible lending practices.

-Ms. Bair remains active on public policy issues as Senior Fellow at the Center for Financial Stability, Senior Advisor and Chair Emerita of the Systemic Risk Council.
-She provides frequent on-air commentary for the major business networks, including CNBC, Fox Business, Bloomberg and Yahoo Finance, and publishes op-eds in a variety of financial publications, including the Financial Times, WSJ, Barron’s, and Bloomberg.
+Ms. Bair remains active on public policy issues as Senior Fellow at the Center for Financial Stability and Senior Advisor and Chair Emerita of the Systemic Risk Council.
+She provides frequent on-air commentary for major business networks, including CNBC, Fox Business, Bloomberg, and Yahoo Finance.
+She is a regular contributor to Financial Times and has published op-eds in a variety of other financial publications, including The Wall Street Journal, Barron’s, The Washington Post, and Bloomberg.

-Ms. Bair is a New York Times best-selling author with her memoir of the financial crisis, Bull by the Horns.
-She has also received numerous awards for her writings for children on financial matters.
-Her publications include a picture book series, Money Tales, which teach children how to avoid financial pitfalls such as excessive borrowing (Billy the Borrowing Blue-Footed Booby), impulse buying (Princess Persephone’s Dragon Ride Stand), and “too good to be true” financial schemes (Shark Scam).
+Ms. Bair is a New York Times best-selling author, with her memoir of the financial crisis, Bull by the Horns.
+A longtime member of CNBC’s Financial Wellness Advisory Board, she has received numerous awards for her writing for children to promote financial literacy.
+Her publications include the picture book series Money Tales, which teaches children how to avoid financial pitfalls such as excessive borrowing (Billy the Borrowing Blue-Footed Booby), impulse buying (Princess Persephone’s Dragon Ride Stand), and “too good to be true” financial schemes (Shark Scam).
 She has also published a young adult book on the financial crisis, Bullies of Wall Street.
+Her newest book, How Not to Lose $1 Million, provides guidance to teens on how to avoid common money mistakes.

 "